 - The cross-section measures the "probability" of a given final state in a collision (actual definition will be in a later lecture).
 It is a [L]2. - The decay width and the branching ratio measure the "probability" of a given final state in a deca.
 The decay width is the inverse of the lifetime so that it is a [T]-1.
-The branching ratio is an adimensional quantity - If we include cross-sections and decay widths, we enter in the quantum field theories where a new constant enters in the game: the normalized Planck constant. - We introduce the "natural system" where - cross-section is a $(length)^2$ so an $(energy)^{-2}$. - decay width is a (time)-1 so an (energy) - 1 GeV-2 = 3.88×10^{-4} barn
+The branching ratio is an adimensional quantity - If we include cross-sections and decay widths, we enter in the quantum field theories where the normalized Planck constant enters in the game. - In the "natural system" the units are - cross-section is a $(length)^2$ so an $(energy)^{-2}$. - decay width is a (time)-1 so an (energy) - 1 GeV-2 = 3.88×10^{-4} barn